lbeeno09/senior_thesis/README.md

 # senior_thesis

-This is a repository for my senior thesis at ICU (International Christian University).
+This is a repository for my senior thesis.